OpenNebula/addon-linstor/README.md

 #### Overview of node Roles

-The Front-End node issues commands to the Storage and Host nodes via DRBD Manage.
+The Front-End node issues commands to the Storage and Host nodes via Linstor

 Storage nodes hold disk images of VMs locally.